To Do: Check Your Savings Goals This Week!

 - See the following organizations ICIEF partners with for other good resources on saving and financial literacy: the American Savings Education Council, the Alliance for Investor Education, and the Jump$tart Coalition for Personal Financial Literacy.

 - Follow @ICIEF on Twitter, and use #ASW2021 to learn more from other organizations participating in America Saves Week.
 You can also find ICIEF on Facebook and LinkedIn.

-Miriam Bridges is vice president of the ICI Education Foundation and editorial director at ICI.
+Miriam Bridges is vice president of ICI Education Foundation and editorial director at ICI.